brandonfoster11/chic-dashboard-nova/audit.md

 ## 📄 Pages: Full Review

+**Design Upgrade Overview:**
+Every page should move toward a unified visual language that embraces soft depth (via neumorphism), elegant transitions (via Framer Motion), and tonal contrast (via the new grayscale palette).
+Typography, spacing, layout rhythm, and animation consistency should be applied to all views.

 ### About.tsx
 - ✅ Clean layout, accessible structure, responsive grid
 - ❌ No mobile spacing, missing aria-labels, CTA button does not route